nsmithau/fireblocks-xrp-sdk/ORACLE_SET_GUIDE.md

 1. **Missing .env file**:
    ```
-   ❌ Error: .env file not found!
+   ❌ Error: Environment variables not found
    ```
    **Solution**: Create a `.env` file with the required variables.